macOS Native App

 skip browser.

 CiteBar brings Google Scholar updates directly to your menu bar.
 Check your h-index at a glance, jump to profiles instantly, and monitor 30-day citation growth.
-Open source, free, and designed specifically for macOS.
+Open source, free, notarized by Apple, and designed specifically for macOS.

 Privacy-First